fervi/Abstergo/README.md

 * Install Imagemagick, GD (for PHP)
 * Install Imagemagick (Linux)
 * Use PHP 7.0 or newest
+* Run libs/run.sh script to download and build libraries

 ## PHP Interpreter or HHVM?